 Skip to main content

-The Order Book widget (also called Market Depth) provides a real-time view of buy and sell orders for a selected instrument.
-It helps analyze liquidity, track short-term supply and demand, and better understand price pressure near the spread.
-To choose an instrument, click the ticker icon in the top-left corner of the widget.
+The Order Book widget (also called Market Depth) provides a real-time view of market liquidity and trade activity for a selected crypto instrument.
+It helps you analyze:

 Widget Structure